-

 Styrene is primarily used as a monomer in the production of polystyrene and styrenic resins.
 It is found in:

-• Food plastics (trays, cups, films)
+• Food-grade plastics (trays, cups, films)

 • Composite resins

-• Some construction and insulation materials
+• Some building and insulation materials

-• Coatings and glues
+• Coatings and adhesives

 Risks associated with styrene